-Our monthly Board meetings are usually held on the second Wednesday of every month at 1:00 PM in our board room at our "Irv Wilde Headquarters" located at 106 North 8th Street in Santa Paula.
-Our meetings are open to the public and we would welcome your questions and comments.
+Our monthly Board meetings are usually held on the second Wednesday of every month at 1:00 PM in our boardroom, located at 1701 North Lombard Street, Suite 200, Oxnard CA 93030.
+Our meetings are open to the public and we would welcome your participation, questions and comments.